 I believe in creating a safe and collaborative environment in psychotherapy where we can explore various dimensions of the current problem you are experiencing.
 Through open self-expression and close listening, we can clarify various relational, emotional, and thought processes that may be contributing to the problem and identify the central dynamic.
 Psychotherapy also provides a platform to understand the main coping mechanisms one employs in dealing with life’s challenges.

 My approach is empathic, engaging, and respectful while gently challenging the individual towards their growth edge.
-I believe in our capacities for resilience and growth gave the right kind of support.
+I believe in our capacities for resilience and growth given the right kind of support.

 My work is grounded in psychodynamic theory and methods.
 It is also informed by body-based and experiential methods.
 As demonstrated by recent research in neuropsychology and psychotherapy, embodying our affective experiences provides us with valuable clues into better understanding and managing them.
 It also mobilizes our resources to move forward and lead more fulfilling lives.
 The safe relational environment we create in the psychotherapy process also makes it possible to process various traumatic experiences.
 When appropriate, I integrate body-based methods to help processing trauma.